 Not all breast cancer patients have reconstructive surgeries, however, we want you to know that you have options.
 Because of the Women’s Health and Cancer Rights Act of 1998 (WHCRA), if you have a health insurance plan that offers services for mastectomies, then the plan will also be obligated to cover all stages of the reconstructive process, including revision surgeries of previous a reconstruction, symmetry surgeries, and post-mastectomy lymphedema alleviation surgery.
 Of course, this also means that you will be subjected to the deductible you would pay for mastectomy services.

-After both of your procedures, you will be taken to the recovery room where you will be monitored and cared for by our post-operation nursing staff.
+Following PAP surgery Phoenix patients will be taken to the recovery room where they will be monitored and cared for by our post-operation nursing staff.
 These nurses will monitor your pain, blood flow with in the new breasts, vital signs, and care for your incisions.
 This procedure requires a stay in the hospital.
 We suggest that your recovery period will be 6 – 8 weeks (including periods of breast tenderness), and you should attend all of your follow-up appointments.
 Strenuous activity should be avoided for a 6-week period, but light activity can begin as early as 4 weeks.

 For best results, you will need to follow all of your reconstructive after-care instructions.
 You will have a mandatory follow-up appointment in a week after your surgery to check your incision points, your breast blood flow, look for abnormalities, and to assess your progress.
 Call our office if you have excessive bleeding, fever, or any unusual side effect from the medication, or surgical procedure in your breast or thigh.